JCUA Votes Leadership

 Rachel Doherty

 Rachel Doherty (she/her) works at the North Suburban Legal Aid Clinic, where she is a Department of Justice partially-accredited representative.
 She has been a member of JCUA since she participated in the College Organizing Fellowship in 2018-2019.
 Since then, she has become a leader in the Immigration Justice Committee.
-This year, she was recognized by Jewish United Fund Chicago as a 36 under 36 honoree.
+In 2022, she was recognized by Jewish United Fund Chicago as a 36 under 36 honoree.
 Rachel has a bachelor’s degree in political science from Northwestern University.
 She is excited to be part of the JCUA Votes Political Committee because she sees JCUA Votes as the next step in building our community’s power in the Chicago area, and hopes to make powerful demands of politicians, amplify progressive Jewish voices, and get our own organizers informed and elected.

 Rabbi Suzanne Griffel